edson-acordi/4bit-microcomputer/README.md

   CMP ACC,@0x32  ;Compares the contents of ACC with the contents of the RAM address
                  ;pointed by RC in this case, the RAM address is RC:MAddr:LAddr = 432h.
                  ;Is ACC equal to @432h?
-  LDI RC,>LOOP   ;Gets the address of the label, as this code changes the contents of the
-                 ;Register RC.
   JPZ LOOP       ;Jumps to the specified label if ZF=1 (ACC = @432h).
 ```